Old Science Myths You Probably Believe, But Aren’t True

 Science has made incredible progress in unraveling the mysteries of our world, but there are still some persistent myths that have managed to stick around.
 In this article, we’ll debunk ten common science myths that you might not realize are actually false.
 By busting these misconceptions, we can deepen our understanding of scientific principles and separate fact from fiction.
 Let’s explore these old science myths and set the record straight.

 Contrary to popular belief, we actually use the majority of our brain’s capacity.
-Different regions of the brain are active during various tasks and activities, debunking the notion that we only utilize a small fraction.
+Different brain regions are active during various tasks and activities, debunking the notion that we only utilize a small fraction.

 You might have heard that certain tastes can only be detected on specific parts of the tongue, but that’s simply not true.
 Taste buds are evenly distributed across the tongue, allowing us to experience all flavors equally.